crimist/trakx/README.md

 ## Updating

-* Running `./setup.sh` will update without overwriting config
+* Running `./setup.sh` will update without overwriting your config

 ## Build tags

 * `fast` tag will build without IP, seeds, and leeches metrics which will speed up trakx
-* `heroku` tag will build the service for app engines, this means that when executed the binary goes straight to `tracker.Run()` instead of a CLI
+* `heroku` tag will build the service for app engines, this means that when executed the binary will immediatly run the tracker

 ## Notes

-If you're going to be serving a lot of clients take a look at the sysctl tuning the resources section.
+* If you're going to be serving a lot of clients take a look at the sysctl tuning the resources section.
 This is especially true if you're using the TCP tracker

-There's no guarantee that database saves work between go versions - by default I use `unsafe` to read raw memory so if they change `struct` padding or completely change byte slices it could break your save between versions.
+* There's no guarantee that database saves work between go versions - by default I use `unsafe` to read raw memory so if they change `struct` padding or completely change byte slices it could break your save between versions.
 You can change the encoding method to `encodeBinary()` to avoid this issue but it takes 3x more memory and is 7x slower.

 ## Resources